-This past weekend saw the first Stargate convention in the UK for several years, the baton having being heroically picked up by FCD Events.
-It’s been a rocky couple of months, the original hotel going bust and issues with the replacement venue, but the guys running FCD managed to overcome the problems and delivered an excellent convention with fabulous guests.
+This past weekend saw H and I at Cal Mah.
+This was the first Stargate convention in the UK for several years, run by FCD Events, who overcame the original hotel going bust and issues with the replacement venue, to deliver an excellent convention with fabulous guests.

 While the convention had guests representing all three Stargate shows, for me the draw was Cliff Simon, who played Baal in SG1.
 We go back a little way – I run his fan site and finally met in 2013, where we got on like a house on fire.

 This time was no different.
 I presented him with his book for signing (Paris Nights – go read it if you haven’t!) and he asked for my name.
 I gave him a very long look and said, “Misa.”
 To which he hid his face in his hands.
 “You’ve changed your hair!”
 Well, yes, darling.
-It had been 5 years (and five months, but I wasn’t counting.
-Much.)
+It had been 5 years!
 Since he added he’d been looking out for me and I got a massive hug, I decided to forgive him.
 He also signed my copy of his book.

-I gave him a woolly beanie, seeing as the UK is so cold, which was apparently a huge mistake – or at least giving him a business card was – as right at the start of the SG1 panel, in front of a crowd of roughly 1000, he decided to point at me and tell the entire room that I ran his fan site, was marvellous, and they should all support my new business.
-Talk about embarrassing.
+I gave him a woolly beanie, which turned out to be a huge mistake as right at the start of the SG1 panel, in front of a crowd of roughly 1000, he decided to point at me and tell the entire room that I ran his fan site, was marvellous, and everyone should support my new business.

-Anyway the rest of the panel veered between interesting and ridiculous as stories were told of time on the set and what the actors have done since (Dan Shea hadn’t done anything, as he “has no talent”.)
+The rest of the panel veered between interesting and ridiculous as the actors told stories of their time on the set and what they’ve done since (apart from Dan Shea, who “has no talent”.)

 There were also panels from David Blue – our sole Universe guest – and Torri Higginson and Rainbow Sun Francks from Atlantis.
-There had been a couple of cancellations, but that’s the nature of conventions inviting working actors.
+There were a couple of cancellations, but that’s the nature of conventions inviting working actors.
 Given the “replacements” included SG1’s Christopher Judge, I wasn’t complaining much!

 Due to finances, I could afford just one photo shoot.
-I chose to do a green screen photo with Cliff, and I added H as an extra person because I’m nice.
-The background was of a Goa’uld mothership and Cliff was in full Baal regalia.
+I chose to do a green screen photo with Cliff, picking the Goa’uld mothership background since given Cliff wore one of Baal’s outfits.
+(Almost, he left off the leather pants, sadly.)
 I got right to the front of the queue before realising I’ve no idea what I wanted.
-As I flailed, Cliff (who was sat down) pointed to his knee.
+As I flailed, Cliff pointed to his knee, meaning I ought to sit there.
 Short of options – and not needing too much encouragement – I went for it.

 The photo needs editing and will take about two weeks to process.

 H and I managed to chat to Cliff late on Sunday, before we went, where he spotted H’s motorbike t-shirt.
-They talked about bikes a lot, with Cliff taking a very long look at the photo of H’s bike (this still amuses the heck out of me.)
-He was surprised we’d gone so far on the bike, remembered that I had been planning on taking my DAS the last time we met and still hadn’t done it, and told me to ride safe several times.
+They talked about bikes a lot, with Cliff taking a very long look at the photo of H’s bike.
+SO funny.
+He seemed surprised we’d gone so far on the bike.
+He also remembered that I had been planning on taking my DAS the last time we met and wondered why I’d still not done it.
+Then he told me to ride safe more times than was necessary.
 (I got my revenge when he tweeted about leaving and I told him to “Fly safe!” *giggle*)

 There was hugging.
 LOTS of hugging.
-I think we’re both hoping it won’t be another five years before we manage to meet up again, but it really depends on convention organisers.
+I hoping it won’t be another five years before we meet up again, but it really depends on convention organisers.